 Step 3: Set output directory

-On the main interface, click the green “Convert” button at the top right to pop up a sidebar, where you need to set an output directory to contain converted MKV files in “Save to” box.
+On the main interface, click the green “Convert” button at the top right to pop up a sidebar, where you need to set an output directory to save output multri-track MKV/MP4 files in “Save to” box.

-Step 4: Start to convert Blu-ray disc to MKV with Dolby TrueHD
+Step 4: Convert Blu-ray disc to MKV/MP4 with Dolby TrueHD